 Being referred this way might make it more likely that the investor will listen to your pitch and possibly go on to invest in your business.

-LinkedInLink opens in a new window is very useful here.
+LinkedInLink opens in a new windowLink opens in a new window is very useful here.
 Go through your connections and any contacts you’ve made at networking and business events.
 Look for people who have links to your chosen investor.

 Don’t settle for the first person you find.
 Instead, identify the strongest possible connection and ask whether they’ll make the introduction for you.
 If they’re unable to, ask if they’ll put you in touch with someone who can.